ktchow1/interprocess/README.txt

     destin port : 80
 }

-Router A will store the following in a map, and send the packet to router B via WAN.
+Router A sends the packet to router B via WAN, and stores the following key-value in a map :

    {IP_a, 49400} : {IP_A, 12345}

 [Port forwarding]
-Router B, on receiving the packet, it will check against its config.
-There should be a map like :
+Router B receives the packet, check against a manual config, to forward all requests for that service to device B :

    {IP_B, 80} : {IP_b, 80}

-then router B will change the packet into the following, and forward it to device B.
+Router B replaces destination address by device B private IP, this conversion is called port forwarding :
 {
     source IP   : IP_A
     source port : 12345